Last Updated on June 29, 2022 by Rebecca Huff

 First what is rosacea?
 How do I know if I have it?

 The most common signs of Rosacea include a flushed, red face with sensitive, dry skin.
 Small bumps or pimples may also occur similar to acne-like breakouts, often with visible blood vessels.
 The skin may burn, sting, or feel itchy, and sometimes all three at once.
+In more severe cases you may see small bumps, pimples or pustules.
 A dermatologist can determine if you have rosacea by examining your skin and asking you questions.

 So what causes rosacea?